HomeVertebratesPangolins

 Defense

-When threatened, these mammals quickly curl up into a ball (volvation), exposing their hard scales to their enemies.
-They also lash their sharp-edged tails at them, accompanied by hissing and puffing.
+When threatened, these mammals quickly curl up into a motionless ball, exposing only their armored scales to their predators (volvation).

-Sometimes, they also secrete a foul-smelling chemical from skin glands near their anus to ward off their enemies.
+Pangolins also secrete a foul-smelling chemical from paired anal glands to repel aggressors.

 Lifespan